NumericalMax/viim/README.md

 Note that the paths are relative and must be executed from the correct location, which is normally the same as the folder in which the script is located.

+## Acknowledgement

+As the commit history must be hidden, this repository does not contain any information about the authors of the source code.
+The authors include [Julian Ostarek](https://github.com/jlnstrk), [Efe Berk Ergüleç](https://github.com/efeerg), [Florian Schweizer](https://github.com/chFlorian), [Elena Mille](https://github.com/elmille) and [Maximilian Kapsecker](https://github.com/NumericalMax).

 ## Cite

 If you use this software in your (research) project, please cite the following article: TBD